 Will we have to go to Court to sort out the finances?

-Where a settlement cannot be reached out of Court, for example if one party is being un-cooperative, then a final hearing may be the only way to resolve issues.
+Where a settlement cannot be reached out of Court, for example if one party is being un-cooperative, then an application to the Court may be the only way to resolve issues.

 This situation should be avoided if possible because of the cost implications of going to Court as well as the fact that both parties will lose any control of the settlement if the District Judge has to rule on settlement terms.